JKonTiki/Francoise/README.md

 * Switch into the project directory `cd Francoise`
 * Run `npm install` to download dependencies
 * Launch project from the command line with `gulp`

+* To clear the example-app, run `gulp clear-example`.
+This is not yet tethered necessarily to the actual example-app, so be very careful with this in the future!

 ## Features